scalacenter/scala-3-migration-guide/docs/cross-build.md

 ### Unreducible application of higher-kinded type to wildcard arguments

-This warning happens when you apply the “wildcard” type to a higher-kinded type.
+This error happens when you apply the “wildcard” type to a higher-kinded type.

 Consider the following example: